 On a seminar, you present your ideas and discuss with your classmates regarding a course book or other study material that you are required to read before the seminar; while the teacher usually only moderates the discussion.
 The aim is to develop critical thinking and collaborative skills.
 All the students are expected to be active participants in all forms of discussions.

 You are expected to gradually and increasingly take responsibility for your education as you progress with your studies, and to gradually acquire professionally relevant and research-based knowledge and skills.

-Learning to understand and master digital media and how they relate to everyday, cultural, political, economic and professional life, gives you an excellent foundation to work as a digital media professional and researcher.
+Learning to understand and master digital media and how they relate to daily, cultural, political, economic and professional life, gives you an excellent foundation to work as a digital media professional and researcher.

-Graduates of the programme can work as digital media, internet or information society researchers, as digital media or social media analysts, as research managers, research administrators, digital media industry consultants or digital media experts.
+Graduates of the programme can work as digital media, internet or information society researchers, digital media or social media analysts, research managers, research administrators, digital media industry consultants or digital media experts.

-Employers include public service, government institutions, civil society organisations, NGOs, international development organisations, ICT consultants and policy experts, social media managers, communication experts in the public or private sector, as well as in a broad area of professions in the new media and creative industries.
+Employers include public service, government institutions, civil society organisations, non-governmental organisation (NGOs), international development organisations, information and communications technology (ICT) consultants, ICT policy experts, social media managers, communication experts in the public or private sector, as well as in a broad area of professions in the new media and creative industries.

-Many of the programme's graduates work in the media industry, as practitioners or as digital media and communication specialists, while a number of the programme's graduates have pursued doctoral studies.
+Many of the programme's graduates work in the media industry, as practitioners or as digital media and communication specialists, both in Sweden and internationally, while a number of the programme's graduates have pursued doctoral studies.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is:

 90 credits within the social sciences; and